WE’RE SAD TO ANNOUNCE THAT ALL PERFORMANCES ARE CANCELLED THRU SUN, JULY 17

 Flowers are in full bloom—in Mr. Isaiah’s classroom, in the halls of the correctional boarding school where he teaches, and in the depths of his students’ imaginations.
-After one boy dies by suicide, Mr. Isaiah is committed to saving the students he teaches from a world that tries to crush their softness.
+After one boy dies, Mr. Isaiah is committed to saving the students he teaches from a world that tries to crush their softness.

 soft is supported by The R&S Shulman Fund at MCC Theater, and by public funds from The New York City Department of Cultural Affairs in partnership with the city council.